chhaymatt/employeeCreator/README.md

 -   Update meta tags to include the AWS Beanstalk link
 -   Fix form reset after adding a new employee by adding a useEffect

+### 6/03/2023

+-   Fix day date inputs to accept leading zeros (e.g. 01-09) and remove leading zero when viewing the EmployeeDetails again
+-   Add start date must be before finish date validation to front end
+-   Disable finish date inputs if On going is checked
+-   Hide placeholder values for finish date if On going is checked
+-   Add today's date as a placeholder for day inputs
+-   Allow back end to accept null for finish date
+-   Add DateFunction unit tests
+-   Fix employee card to not display a duration if employee is Ongoing
+-   Change from calculating duration in milliseconds to the difference in months and years between two dates
+-   Add future employee starting on startDate to EmployeeCard

 ---